KriztoferY/cppdsa-queue/README.md

 A modern C++ (header-only) library that provides generic implementations of the Queue ADT and related algorithms.

-Differenet implementations of the Queue ADT are defined in separate header files.
+Different implementations of the Queue ADT are defined in separate header files.

 ```cpp
 ...